vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-`Equals` is for normal equality stuff, whilst `GetHashCode` is just used in sets to "jump" to the correct bucket (i.e.: "nested list").
+`Equals` is for normal equality stuff, whilst `GetHashCode` is used to determine which bucket the object should be in (i.e.: which "nested list" the object is in).

 With 2/3 functions implemented, lets finish the job by implementing `IEquatable<T>.Equals`.

 ## IEquatable<T>.Equals
 `Object.Equals` is a non-generic function.

-But with modern .NET & C# 5+, we can use generic functions.
+With modern .NET & C# 2+, we can now use generic functions.

-With this luxury, We should then also implement the generic version of `Object.Equals` too, which is `IEquatable<T>.Equals`.
+With this luxury, we should also implement the generic version of `Object.Equals` too, which is `IEquatable<T>.Equals`.
 ```c#
 public class MyObject1 : IEquatable<MyObject1>
 {